EEESlab/APAI23-LAB03-PULP-Embedded-Programming/README.md

 to run the code enter in a terminal
 `make clean all run`

-DO NOT FORGET: on every new terminal you open, you must do `module load pulp-sdk` `module load pulp-sdk` once.
+DO NOT FORGET: on every new terminal you open, you must do `module load pulp-sdk` once.
 Then you can do `make clean all run`